 Governments are responsible for providing their citizens with clean air.
 There are multiple options for national and local governments to improve air quality.
 Air pollution is a problem that we know how to solve.

-Air pollution impacts everyone and its sources and solutions are diverse.
-Actions to reduce air pollution require cooperation among various sectors and stakeholders (including the general public), different levels of government, and among governments and regions.
+Air pollution impacts everyone, and its sources and solutions are diverse.
+Actions to reduce air pollution require cooperation among various sectors and stakeholders (including the public), different levels of government, and among governments and regions.
 However, clean air strategies vary in approach according to the context of each country and city, as well as its capacity to develop and implement control measures.
 There is not one uniform policy prescription for air quality that is applicable to all cities, countries and regions; such an approach would be neither possible nor desirable for a problem that is so diverse in local circumstances.

 Governments should invest in capacity to measure and monitor air pollution by establishing monitoring networks and ensuring that such networks are properly operated, maintained, and subjected to procedures that guarantee the quality and reliability of air quality measurements.